 Horses wait for their turn to drive before the hitch committee, which evaluates the soundness/drivability of all driving horses entered in the sale.

 Kim Lemmon has been a member of the Ohio’s Country Journal staff since 1999.
 She is currently the manager editor.
 This position requires her to position the advertisements and articles in each issue.
 She is also required to write a weekly blog and schedule advertisements on the website.

 Kim graduated from The Ohio State University in 1999 with a major in Agricultural Communications and a minor in Equine Science.
-Kim and her husband, Mark, reside in Morrow County.
+Kim and her husband, Mark, reside in Marion County.

 Kim has owned horses since she was a child and has been involved in many aspects of the horse industry since that time.
 From 2002 until 2010, Kim operated her own riding lesson program that included coaching 4-H members, adults and a college equestrian program.
 She is also a former 4-H horse judge.